Engineer-Dude/NotionDatabaseStatusViewer/README.md

     ```
     3. Add NuGet packages for the next step where we add the EmailSender class
         1. SendGrid
     4. Add an implementation of IEmailSender called EmailSender.cs in the Services folder.
-Correct the namespace.
+Correct the namespace
+        1. You will need to update the 'sender email address' and the 'optional name' below with the from email address to will be using.
     ```
     using Microsoft.AspNetCore.Identity.UI.Services;
     using Microsoft.Extensions.Options;